vtex-apps/wordpress/docs/README.md

 }
 ```

-Make sure to follow the format of the example value, including the brackets and escaped double quotes.
+:information_source: *Make sure to follow the format of the example value, including the brackets and escaped double quotes.*

-**Blocks that do not use URL params** should be given a different set of props.
+Blocks that do not use URL params should be given a different set of props, namely `customDomainSlug` and `customDomain`.
 These blocks are:

-`blog-all-posts.wordpress-all-posts`
+- `blog-all-posts.wordpress-all-posts`
-`blog-latest-posts-preview.wordpress-latest-posts-preview`
+- `blog-latest-posts-preview.wordpress-latest-posts-preview`
-`blog-category-preview.wordpress-category-preview`
+- `blog-category-preview.wordpress-category-preview`
-`blog-search.wordpress-search`
+- `blog-search.wordpress-search`
-`search-blog-articles-preview.wordpress`
+- `search-blog-articles-preview.wordpress`
-`search-blog-articles-list.wordpress`
+- `search-blog-articles-list.wordpress`
-`blog-related-posts.wordpress-related-posts`
+- `blog-related-posts.wordpress-related-posts`
-`blog-search-list.wordpress-category-related-posts`
+- `blog-search-list.wordpress-category-related-posts`

-These blocks will accept two props: `customDomainSlug` and `customDomain`.

-`customDomainSlug` must be provided for all blocks when using multiple WordPress installations. `customDomain` only needs to be provided for blocks that are **not** using the "default" WordPress domain from the app settings.
+`customDomainSlug` must be provided for *all* blocks when using multiple WordPress installations. `customDomain`, in turn, only needs to be provided for blocks that are *not* using the default WordPress domain from the app settings.

-Continuing the example from above, any block that shows content from the "default" WordPress domain should receive a `customDomainSlug` prop with a value of `blog`.
-Any block that shows content from the secondary WordPress domain should receive a `customDomainSlug` prop with a value of `other-blog` and a `customDomain` prop with a value of `http://www.other-blog.com/`.
+In practice, any block that shows content from the "default" WordPress domain should receive the `customDomainSlug` prop with a value of `blog`.
+Blocks that show content from the secondary WordPress domain should receive a `customDomainSlug` prop with a value of `other-blog` and a `customDomain` prop with a value of `http://www.other-blog.com/` also.
+For example:

-Example:

 ```json
 "store.blog-home": {